puqie/Tiktok-View-Follow-Share-Hearth-Bot/README.md

 ## Problems

-https://www.zefoy.com Click this link if you have a 404 or 502 problem you need private proxy.
+https://www.zefoy.com Click this link if you have a 404 or 502 problem you need private proxy.<br /><br />
-If you have private proxy change line 18
+If you have private proxy change line 18<br />
 If you have another problems you can create an issue on [issues section] or contact me in Discord Buğra#9482